 Historic American Buildings Survey records, 1982-2015.

 Subdivided into (1) Historical narratives with photographs, negatives, and/or blueprints; and (2) Architectural drawings.
 Within subdivisions, arranged alphabetically by location, then by project.

 Restricted: Any building plans, blueprints, schematic drawings, or diagrams of government facilities or structures in this series are exempt from public disclosure as per Florida Statutes Chapter 119.071 (Chapter 2002-67, Laws of Florida, HB 735, 2002).
 This restriction does not apply to facilities or structures that no longer exist.

 Terms Governing Use:

-This series contains records maintained by the Bureau of Historic Preservation documenting projects conducted with the Historic American Buildings Survey/Historic American Engineering Record.
+This series contains records maintained by the Bureau of Historic Preservation in documenting projects conducted with the Historic American Buildings Survey/Historic American Engineering Record.
 The records include working copies of historical reports, photographs, negatives, floor plans, and architectural drawings.
-It documents the architectural design of selected historic sites and/or of buildings, residences, and bridges prior to their destruction or renovation in Florida.
-It documents the seaplane hangers and erecting shops built from 1907 to 1918 at the U.S. Naval Air Station at Pensacola.
-It also includes seventy West Palm Beach residences of the Hillcrest neighborhood, built from 1924 to 1941 and representative of domestic architectural style of that period, that were acquired or relocated in the Palm Beach International Airport Noise Abatement Project.
+It documents the architectural design of selected historic sites and/or of buildings, residences, and bridges prior to their destruction or renovation in Florida, including the seaplane hangars and erecting shops built from 1907 to 1918 at the U.S. Naval Air Station at Pensacola; and seventy West Palm Beach residences of the Hillcrest neighborhood, built from 1924 to 1941 and representative of domestic architectural style of that period.

 Folder listing available.
 0